apaeffgen/PanConvert/readme.md

 ## Known Problems

 Not working is python2, QT4 and pyqt4.
-There can be some issues with older versions of QT5 and pyqt5.
+There can be some issues with older or newer versions of QT5 and pyqt5.
 QT5.3.0 is initially used.
+PyQT5.5 and above do not work.

 ## Extended installation instructions